-Starch or lime build-up on the upper water level sensor may keep the ground from forming, therefore always make sure the sensor is clean and its lead is firmly connected.
+Starch or lime build-up on the upper water level sensor may keep the ground from forming, therefore the sensor must be kept clean and its lead firmly connected.
+NOTE: Do not use deliming solution to clean these units.
+Use of deliming solution will damage all stainless steel parts.

-The units will not operate with distilled water.
+This unit will not operate with distilled water.
 Pure water is non-conductive, so the required ground cannot be formed.
-In order for the ground to form, there must be some mineral content in the water.
-If highly filtered or purified water is used, adding 1/8-cup of baking soda to the water will usually correct the problem.
+If highly filtered or purified water is used, adding 1⁄2-cup of baking soda to the water will usually provide sufficient mineral content for the ground to form.

-NOTE: In units equipped with the Autoskim feature, when the skim switch on the controller is pressed, a logic circuit in the controller automatically interrupts the 24VAC supply for three seconds every minute until the switch is again pressed.
-Therefore, failure of the Autoskim feature will be due to a malfunctioning controller and not the solenoid valve.
+NOTE: In units equipped with the AutoSkim feature, when the skim switch on the controller is pressed, a logic circuit in the controller automatically interrupts the 24VAC ground for three seconds every minute until the switch is again pressed.
+Therefore, failure of the AutoSkim feature will be due to a malfunctioning controller and not the solenoid valve.